List of Jeopardy! contestants: Cindy Stowell

 Cindy Stowell was a science content developer from Austin, Texas, who was diagnosed with untreatable terminal colon cancer between passing the qualifying test and auditioning in person.
 A lifelong fan of the show, Stowell requested that producers rush her into taping as soon as possible because of her condition, a stipulation the producers honored.
 She was under pain management and experienced fever and stomachache throughout her run, during which she won $105,803 over six games, which she donated to cancer charities.
 Her fellow contestants were unaware of her illness.
 Stowell died eight days before her first episode aired, but did get to watch the first three of her episodes when producers provided her with an advance DVD.

 At the end of the Jeopardy! credits on December 21, 2016, Alex Trebek gave a tribute to Stowell and said, "For the past six Jeopardy! programs, you folks have been getting to know the talented champion Cindy Stowell.
-Appearing on our show was the fulfillment of a lifelong ambition.
-What you did not know is that when we taped these programs she was suffering from Stage IV cancer.
+Appearing on our show was the fulfillment of a lifelong ambition for that lady.
+What you did not know is that when we taped these programs with her a few weeks ago, she was suffering from Stage IV cancer.
 And sadly, on December 5th, Cindy Stowell passed away.
 So from all of us here at Jeopardy!, our sincere condolences to her family and her friends."
 This was followed by "IN MEMORIAM Cindy Stowell 2016."